Center-for-Space-Engineering/ground_station/HOWTO.md

 ```python
 sensor_parent.has_been_published(self)
 ```

+## Unpacking Sensors
+Often times when we add a new prefill to the system.
+(Often times a raspberry pi.)
+We will have a defined dictionary for all the packet types.
+In this we can build a lot of sensors with very little work.
+Allowing use to parse raw packets into the database automatically.
+This section will walk though the process for setting this up.

+### Step 1: Create a yaml file from the dictionary
+Go to the `processing_telemetry_dictionary` git repo.
+This repo has instructions on how to export the y

 ## Mutex Locks:
 Mutex locks serve to protect your data when multiple threads want to access your data.
 Basically if multiple threads try and access a variable at the same time wired things can happen.
 So we made mutex locks to prevent data loss and data corruption.
 Python is pretty easy to use mutex lock, just uses the `with` command.
 (See examples) Be warned though it is really easy to take a nice parallel program and turn it into a 'single' threaded program by abusing mutex locks.  \